altilley/penang-fisheries-factsheet/README.md

 within 50 fishers from the 2018 number.
 We incorporate this uncertainty in all estimates we present.

+Because we only have landings information up until 19 September 2020, we present estimates for only the first year of our reporting period between 01 September 2019 and 31 August 2020.

-Using all these pieces of information we estimate that between the period 01 September 2019 and 31 August 2020 **artisanal fishers were very likely (90% probability) to catch between 2.9 and 7.3 thousand tonnes in Penang waters, which provided income between RM49 and RM135 million to the local communities**.
+Using all these pieces of information we estimate that between the period 01 September 2019 and 31 August 2020 **artisanal fishers were very likely (90% probability) to catch between 2.3 and 5.7 thousand tonnes in Penang waters, which provided income between RM40 and RM106 million to the local communities**.

 ![](README_files/figure-gfm/annual-figure-1.png)<!-- -->